BurnsCommaLucas/ready-botlin/README.md

 #### Permissions!
 In the future, I'd like to allow more control for server admins over who can and can't create checks.
 Since checks are one-per-channel, anyone in the channel can maliciously overwrite the current check at any time.
 Adding a persistent database is the first step toward this goal.
+I'll also need to assess how best to implement the permissions to avoid making my database storage run rampant.

 ### Why did you rewrite the bot in Kotlin?